Characters: Pokémon: Generation IV Families

-Skorupi is a Poison/Bug type that can be found in either arid enviroments such as deserts or wet ones such as swamps.
-Unusually, instead of two pincers and a stinger tail, it has two stingers and a pincher tail.
+Skorupi is a Poison/Bug type that can be found in either arid environments such as deserts or wet ones such as swamps.
+Unusually, instead of two pincers and a stinger tail, it has two stingers and a pincer tail.
 When it evolves into Drapion, it loses its Bug typing for a Dark typing and it becomes incredibly fierce.
 It has the ability to either be an incredible attacker with the Sniper ability (increases the damage of critical hits) or an incredible defender with Battle Armor (prevents critical hits).
 Either way, this Pokémon can be devastating when played right.

 - Badass: Drapion is pretty well-rounded, with a good type that renders quite a few types of attacks inadequate or completely ineffective.

 - Big Creepy-Crawlies: Skorupi is notable for being one of only three Bug-types with Bug as a secondary type (Anorith and Armaldo are the others).
 However, it loses that when it evolves.

 - Critical Hit: Both of its initial Abilities involve these.
 Battle Armor prevents it from taking crits, while Sniper raises the power of crits by 50%.
 Have Night Slash and Cross Poison ready.